tushardhadiwal/node-rtsp-stream-es6/README.md

 Stream any RTSP stream and output to [WebSocket](https://github.com/websockets/ws) for consumption by [jsmpeg](https://github.com/phoboslab/jsmpeg).
 HTML5 streaming video!

+**NOTE:** This fork will automatically start/stop the FFMPEG stream on the backend server when the first client connects and the last client disconnects.
+There is a delay between the last client disconnecting and the `SIGINT` being sent which can be customized in the options.
+If a new client reconnects within the timeout, the stream continues to run.

 ## Requirements

 You need to download and install [FFMPEG](https://ffmpeg.org/download.html).